alaindet/fowdb/README.md

 FoWDB is simply a LAMP website written in plain old PHP and MySQL, without any framework.
 It's currently hosted on a free hosting and it doesn't follow a full MVC OOP approach at the moment, but I'm working on it to turn it into a reasonable MVC OOP website, as it should.
 Please be kind while reviewing it!

-I could rewrite it in Laravel, but the real challenge here is to rework the existing code to meet the goal.
-Thank you for reading

 ## References

 - Official website http://www.fowtcg.com/